 As discussed throughout section F.5 AFFH and the Sites Inventory, the sites inventory is more heavily concentrated in lower resource areas as defined by the TCAC resource categories.
 As discussed in Appendix B, the sites inventory locations are a function of where vacant and underdeveloped lots exist.
 While the so-called lower resource areas of unincorporated Alameda County do not have access to the same educational, economic, or environmental resources as defined by their TCAC scores, they have access to the only public transportation currently serving the unincorporated communities.
 Specifically, downtown Castro Valley, the Bay Fair area, and the Mission Boulevard and East 14th St have the only High Quality Transit stops in the unincorporated communities.
-Areas around high quality transit have been privileged for housing through a variety of recent state laws.
 Low and moderate resource areas include the primary commercial and medical facilities in the unincorporated communities.
 There have been recent significant investments in Eden Area commercial areas: Mission Boulevard, East 14th Street, and Hesperian Boulevard have class IV bike lanes, wider sidewalks and street furniture, among other amenities now.